-- You can call us at Member Services. - You can get free help from your State Health Insurance Assistance Program. - Your doctor or other health care provider can make a request for you.
+- You can call us at Member Services. - You can get free help from your State Health Insurance Assistance Program. - Your doctor can make a request for you.
 If your doctor helps with an appeal past Level 2, they will need to be appointed as your representative.
 Please call Member Services and ask for the "Appointment of Representative" form.
-(The form is also available on Medicare's website at cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf. - For medical care, your doctor or other health care provider can request a coverage decision or a Level 1 appeal on your behalf.
-If your appeal is denied at Level 1, it will be automatically forwarded to Level 2. - If your doctor or other health provider asks that a service or item that you are already getting be continued during your appeal, you may need to name your doctor or other prescriber as your representative to act on your behalf. - For Part D prescription drugs, your doctor or other prescriber can request a coverage decision or a Level 1 appeal on your behalf.
-If your Level 1 appeal is denied your doctor or prescriber can request a Level 2 appeal. - You can ask someone to act on your behalf.
-If you want to, you can name another person to act for you as your "representative" to ask for a coverage decision or make an appeal.
+(The form is also available on Medicare's website at cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf) - For medical care or Part B prescription drugs, your doctor can request a coverage decision or a Level 1 appeal on your behalf.
+If your appeal is denied at Level 1, it will be automatically forwarded to Level 2. - For Part D prescription drugs, your doctor or other prescriber can request a coverage decision or a Level 1 appeal on your behalf.
+If your Level 1 appeal is denied your doctor or prescriber can request a Level 2 appeal.